FedericoDelgado/FedericoDelgado/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

 ### Hi there 👋!
 My name is **Federico**, I'm a _FrontEnd developer_ <br>
-I am currently studying at CoderHouse in the _BackEnd_ course to become a _Fullstack_ developer.<br>
+I am currently studying at CoderHouse in the _BackEnd_ course to become a _Fullstack_ developer. <br>
-My best knowledges are in **React JS, Node JS, HTML5, CSS3, JavaScript (ES6), SASS, Git, Bootstrap, Firebase, JSON, Express** I currently work as a frontend developer in an Argentine company, fixar.com.ar Even so, i am very open to do some volunteer work to reinforce my knowledge and gain more experience as a developer, so do not hesitate in contact me if you have any questions or proposals.
+My best knowledges are in **React JS, Node JS, HTML5, CSS3, JavaScript (ES6), SASS, Git, Bootstrap, Firebase, JSON, Express** <br>
+I currently work as a frontend developer in an Argentine company, fixar.com.ar <br>
+Even so, i am very open to do some volunteer work to reinforce my knowledge and gain more experience as a developer, so do not hesitate in contact me if you have any questions or proposals.